Selective engagements

 - Clarify an early idea

-- Explore trade-offs before development
+- Explore trade-offs before implementation

 Depending on scope, deliverables can include hosted or local demos, documented files, and, when useful, a GitHub repository intended as a foundation for later development — not a commitment to ongoing production work.